april1452/heads-up/README.md

 Phuc Anh (April) Tran.
 Developed for Christian Swinehart's *Lies, Damned Lies, and Dataviz* course at Rhode Island School of Design, Spring 2015.
 Data from NYCOpenData.

 ##TODO
+* Neighborhood switches + statistics
+* Find way to remove unneeded geojson from data layer (so slow)
 * Needs cronjob for updating data automatically
-* Neighborhood switches + statistics